duhlarik/WebResume/README.txt

-A Pen created at CodePen.io.
-You can find this one at http://codepen.io/davidamandoestrada/pen/QjEeyy.

- This is David Estrada's resume.
+ This is DeeAnn Uhlarik's resume.